-A long and lingering look into some of the very best new film works from American independent cinema.
-The budget ranges may vary, but this exciting, challenging and provocative group of films are united in striving for an original voice and allowing new talent to thrive and prosper.
-The section has long been a mainstay of the Edinburgh International Film Festival, and it is testament to the strength of the diverse filmmaking scene in the US that we are able to present such an exciting and varied group of new films.
+A long and lingering look into some of the very best new American independent cinema.
+The budget ranges may vary and the cast may range from big stars to up-andcoming new talents, but this exciting, challenging and provocative group of films are united in striving for an original voice and allowing new work to thrive and prosper.
+The section has long been a mainstay of Edinburgh International Film Festival, and it is testament to the strength of the filmmaking scene in the US that we are able to present such an exciting and diverse group of new films.

 Our Animation strand continues to champion the risk takers and technical masters of the art form, featuring exciting new work and rarely-seen retrospective gems from across the world.
 As well as our usual focus on shorts, both British and international, this year's programme features not one, but two Masters of Animation: Ralph Bakshi and Barry Purves.
 The McLaren Award for Best New British Animation continues into its 26th year, and is once again generously supported by the British Council.
 We are also honoured to welcome our old friends Disney•Pixar back to Edinburgh with their wonderful new feature, Inside Out.

-The breadth of film talent - both in front of and behind the camera - is exemplified in this year's selection of the best of new British cinema, which features a remarkably strong and provocative selection of films from around the country.
-New films from Wales, England and Scotland combine to explore a variety of styles and genres, but are united in their determination to tell new stories in a variety of filmic styles.
-Films in consideration for the prestigious Michael Powell Award will be selected from this section.
+The breadth of film talent - both in front of and behind the camera - is exemplified in our annual selection of the best of new British cinema, which features a remarkably strong and provocative selection of films.
+New work from Northern Ireland, Wales, England and Scotland combines to explore a variety of styles and genres (with languages including English, Welsh, Spanish and Icelandic), but are united in their determination to tell new stories.
+Films in consideration for the prestigious Michael Powell award will be selected from this strand.

 A selection of new works from some of the film world's greatest established and auteur directors.
-Featuring a broad range of styles and stories, all delivered with verve and panache, the films offer an enthralling insight into stories from around the world.
-An impressive, engaging and often provocative group of films, Directors' Showcase is a striking insight into contemporary world cinema.
+A broad range of styles and stories, all delivered with verve and panache, these films offer an enthralling insight into stories from around the world.
+An impressive and engaging group of films, Directors' Showcase is a striking insight into contemporary world cinema.

 The rise in popularity of documentary cinema has been a remarkable trend in recent years, with filmmakers stretching the boundaries of the format, tone and style of non-fiction films.
-This year's Edinburgh International Film Festival features an unusually strong selection of new films and, to help draw emphasis to the genre, the festival has introduced a 'Doc of the Day' strand, featuring a series of screenings that all have events linked to them.
+This year's strand features a wonderfully strong and varied selection of new films and, to help draw emphasis to the genre, the festival is again exploring 'Doc of the Day' featuring a series of films all with themed events.
 The documentary section is a formidable way to travel the world and delve into fascinating real-life stories.

 There are films for everyone at EIFF, and our Junior titles are chosen for our young audiences and the young at heart.
-Cinema is a magical place where, for a couple of hours, we can travel anywhere and experience other worlds and different lives; it's exciting, emotional, informative and hugely entertaining.
-From competitive paper plane-making in the Australian outback to saving your best friend who is trapped in a computer game, the adventure starts here...
+Cinema is a magical place where, for a couple of hours, we can travel anywhere and experience other worlds and different lives; it's exciting, emotional, informative and hugely entertaining - the adventure starts here...

-A thrilling showcase of the finest brand-new short films from across the globe, these specially-curated selections invite audiences to traverse fascinating thematic pathways and explore the work of some of most promising of the UK's emerging filmmakers.
-Alongside hypnotic journeys through world-spanning folklore, investigations of the ways that memory can be refracted through the filmmaking process, and explorations of both cerebral and visceral ways of portraying individual experience, there are also special programmes of the newest works from the film academies and our annual presentation of the Scottish Documentary Institute's newest Bridging the Gap collection.
+A thrilling showcase of the finest, brand-new short films from across the globe, these specially curated selections invite audiences to traverse fascinating thematic pathways, and explore the innovative work of some of the most promising up and coming filmmakers, from the UK and further afield.
+Alongside works illuminating the multi-sensory experience of seeing and perceiving (Other Planes), the body is engaged as a site of radical transgression (Flaming Creatures) and investigations are made of the intersection of landscape and the individual (Voices from the Wilderness).
+Plus a special programme of the newest works from the film academies (Out of Bounds), and EIFF’s annual showcase of the Scottish Documentary Institute’s Bridging the Gap selection.

 Once again, EIFF is delighted to present a series of special events that have been designed to complement our programme of films, immersing you in the cinematic experience in a variety of different ways.
-Whether it's by getting up close and personal with your favourite actor or having the chance to hear a Hollywood blockbuster score performed by Scotland's national symphony orchestra, these exciting, surprising and always insightful events will let you take your festival experience to a whole new level.
+Whether it's experiencing classic cinema or having the chance to hear a Hollywood blockbuster score performed by Scotland's national symphony orchestra, these exciting, surprising and always insightful events will let you take your festival experience to a whole new level.